GitMubarak/jobwp/readme.txt

 * User Consent Checkbox to Handle Personal Data
 * Role Based Notification Email
 * Docx file type allowed for job application
+* Admin Company Profile Panel
+* Assign a Job to a Company
+* Display Company Name on Listing
+* Display Company Logo on Listing
+* Shortcode Option to Display Jobs of a Company

 [Get the Pro](https://wpjoblisting.com/pricing-faq/)